Skip to main content

 • Trust documents and trustee ID (if a trust is the beneficiary)

 Life insurance claims cannot be filed online through AFmobile; they must be submitted by mail, fax, or email.
-A Claimant's Statement (BN-151) and filing instructions are sent to the named beneficiary(ies) upon notification of the death.
+The Claimant's Statement (BN-151) is available at americanfidelity.com/media/1193/bn-151.pdf and filing instructions are sent to the named beneficiary(ies) upon notification of the death.
 All U.S. beneficiaries must submit a Form W-9.
 If the policy is within the two-year contestability period, additional documentation will be required.
 For accidental death benefit claims, furnish a detailed police report, coroner's report, toxicology report, and newspaper clippings if applicable.
 For policies with a face value under $25,000, a copy of the death certificate is accepted; for $25,000 and over, a certified original is required.
 The location of death does not impact payment, including deaths outside the United States.

 Processing timelines at American Fidelity: Claims are generally processed within seven business days once all required documentation is received.
 Direct deposit payments may arrive in as little as one day after processing.
-Delays may occur if documentation is incomplete, the policy is within the two-year contestability period, or if the circumstances of death require further investigation..
+Delays may occur if documentation is incomplete, the policy is within the two-year contestability period, or if the circumstances of death require further investigation.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

 American Fidelity requires several documents to process a claim, including Completed Claimant's Statement form (BN-151), Certified death certificate showing final cause and manner of death (copy accepted for policies under $25,000 face value), and Government-issued ID for the beneficiary, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.